Our Law Firm Handles Medical Leave and FMLA Claims

 - Chronic Health Conditions

 Don't let them push you around.
 We can help.
 Nilges Draher LLC has years of experience working with people wrongfully terminated or punished for taking time off as allowed under the FMLA.
-Our experienced FMLA attorneys understand the law and know how to get results - more than $26 million recovered for workers and counting.
+Our experienced FMLA attorneys understand the law and know how to get results - more than $50 million recovered for workers and counting.
 You have rights.
 We can demand them.
-Schedule your free consultation today.
+Schedule your free case evaluation today.